MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 2. Golden Ticket – Follow the instructions of the [Golden Ticket](#golden-ticket) suspicious activities.
     Also, because creating a Golden Ticket requires domain admin rights, implement [Pass the hash recommendations](http://aka.ms/PtH).

 3. Overpass-the-Hash – If the involved account is not sensitive, then reset the password of that account.
 This will prevent the attacker from creating new Kerberos tickets from the password hash, although the existing tickets can still be used until they expire.
 If it’s a sensitive account, you should consider resetting the KRBTGT account twice as in the Golden Ticket suspicious activity.
 Resetting the KRBTGT twice will invalidate all Kerberos tickets in this domain so plan before doing so.
 See guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://blogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/).
-Also see using the [Reset the krbtgt account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
+Also see using the [Reset the KRBTGT account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
 Since this is a lateral movement technique, follow the best practices of [Pass the hash recommendations](http://aka.ms/PtH).

 ## Golden Ticket<a name="golden-ticket"></a>